MoArtis/Unity-SV-FlexMotion-Website/input/documentation/change-animator-settings/index.md

 <?# Figure Src="/img/documentation/change-animator-settings-animator.jpg" Class="text-center" /?>

-The **FlexMotionAnimator** component has its own set of settings.
+The **FlexMotionAnimator** component has its own set of settings that affect every animation clips that will be played.
-Unlike **FlexMotionLayer** settings, the animator settings are persistent and affect every animation clips that will be played.
+Unlike the **FlexMotionLayer** settings, the animator settings are persistent.
-Here is a quick explanation of every settings:
+Here is a quick explanation of every setting:

 - **Mask Layer Configs** is the equivalent of Mecanim layers and allows you to play animations on a subset of bones/transforms.
 Leaving it empty will simply animate the entire avatar.
 For more information, check the [Use mask layers](xref:use-mask-layers) section of the documentation.